Döner Kebab

 Istanbul-style vertical-spit lamb kebab — thinly-sliced marinated lamb stacked vertically on a rotating spit and slow-roasted, the outer crispy layer shaved off in thin slices to be served in pita bread, on a plate with rice, or in a wrap (dürüm) with vegetables.

 Döner kebab (literally 'rotating roast' in Turkish) was invented in Bursa (Marmara region) in the 19th century by Iskender Efendi — whose great-grandfather Mehmet Efendi is credited with the vertical-spit innovation around 1860.
 Before this, kebab meat was grilled horizontally over coals; the vertical orientation was a fundamental improvement that allowed the meat to self-baste with its own dripping fat, cooked evenly, and was easier to slice and serve.
-The dish exploded in popularity globally in the late 20th century — German-Turkish immigrants brought döner-as-fast-food to West Berlin in the 1970s, where it became 'döner kebab' (the most popular street food in Germany today).
+The dish exploded in popularity globally in the late 20th century — German-Turkish guest workers brought döner to West Berlin in the early 1970s; the fast-food sandwich form is widely credited to Kadir Nurman, who began selling it at a stand near West Berlin's Zoo Station in 1972, where it became 'döner kebab' (one of the most popular street foods in Germany today).
 The Istanbul-style is distinct from German döner: less marinade, more focused lamb flavor, served traditionally on a plate over rice (not in bread) — bread versions are more common as street food.
-Iskender kebab (a separate dish) is a specific döner preparation served over bread cubes with yogurt and tomato sauce.
+Iskender kebab (a separate dish) is a specific döner preparation served over pieces of pita bread, drenched in hot tomato sauce, melted butter, and yogurt.

 Pull a thin shaving of döner off the spit and put it in your mouth — the surface is crispy-charred where it touched the heat (this is the most prized part, called dış kısım, 'the outside'), the inside is tender, juicy, deeply seasoned with yogurt-marinade lactic acid + cumin + sumac.
 The flavor is rich but not aggressive — restrained for Turkish cuisine, letting the lamb shine.
 In a pita with tomato-and-onion + a smear of yogurt, the contrast is perfect: hot crispy lamb, cool cold vegetables, smooth yogurt acid.
 The bread soaks up the meat juices and becomes its own delicious element.
 Eat 2 servings if you're hungry, 1 with a plate of rice.